esdandreu/automono/INVOICE_AUTOMATION_SPEC.md

 3. For each provider (Repsol, Digi, Emivasa):
    a.
 Create CostsSource adapter with provider-specific parameters
    b.
 Authenticate with provider portal
    c.
-Get available invoices (since last run)
+Iterate over invoices (newest to oldest):
-   d.
-For each new invoice:
+      - For each Invoice object from CostsSource iterator:
         - Check if already registered (CostsRegistry)
+        - If already registered: break iteration (stop processing older invoices)
         - If not registered:
-        - Download invoice file (CostsSource)
-        - Extract invoice_date, cost_euros, iva_euros from PDF
-        - Combine with provider parameters (concept, type, deductible_percentage)
           - Store in both archives (MultiplexerArchiveAdapter)
-        - Register complete invoice metadata (CostsRegistry) ↓
+          - Register complete invoice (CostsRegistry) ↓
 4. Generate execution report
    ↓